nkgwer/UT-exam/README.md

 UT-exam
 ===================
-Solving Entrance Exam of Tokyo University
+Solving Entrance Exam of the University of Tokyo
 ----------